krishna2/krishna2.github.io/health.md

 Then we come to how we actually manage the health -- there are a few aspects to it and this is a combination of many things.

+### 0. Pre-existing Condition

+IF you are already having any pre-existing condition, then your best bet is to read this book but immediately take it to your doctor / health-team and then work with them.
+Don't try any of this on your own.
+Consider this an important disclaimer.

 ### 1. Diet

 You are what you eat.
 The whole dietary science is just about 100 years old.
 Long story short : take any new advice with a grain of salt (or maybe keep the salt away, who knows).
 All diets (mostly) can be classified in three groups.